Help us innovate and shape the future of biodiversity

 IntroductionLet us know how innovation in the way we use information and emerging technology can help biodiversity thrive.
 Submissions closed Sunday 14 November 2021.

 The word biodiversity is short for ‘biological diversity’ and simply means the variety of life on earth.

-A new Long-term Insights Briefing draft is now out for consultation.
+A 2022 Long-term Insights Briefing draft is now out for consultation.
 Submissions close 5 pm, 16 January 2023.